 The only real exception to this is if you literally just want to have a fun hobby blog – a kind of online diary for your friends and family.
 In that case, don’t worry about niche – just write and have fun!
 But if you want your blog to be a business, to be successful and make money, then take it from me YOU NEED A NICHE!

-I suppose the only other exception is if you are already a celebrity.
-If you are a big, well known and popular celebrity you CAN probably write about everything and anything…as you already have an audience who will lap up everything you say.
-In a sense, for a celebrity, they are the niche!
+(The only other exception is if you are already a celebrity.
+If you are a big, well known and popular celebrity you CAN probably write about everything and anything… as you already have an audience who will lap up everything you say.
+In a sense, for a celebrity, they are the niche!)

 Why is niche so important?